saikiran76/firecamp/readme/README.v2.md

 There is a dedicated GUI playground for each API protocol you would be using for your stack.

 1. [**Rest Playground**](https://firecamp.io/docs/rest/introduction)
-  It's the lightweight, IntelliSense, and next-generation testing client to give the most delightful collaborative experience while building APIs in a team.
+  It's the lightweight, IntelliSense, and next-generation testing client to gives the most delightful collaborative experience while building APIs in a team.

 2. [**GraphQL Playground**](https://firecamp.io/docs/graphql/introduction)
   Perform GraphQL operations with a seamless experience.
 Prepare, Share, and Export your Query Collection collaboratively with your team.